truhanen/windowlayouts/README.md

                         in ~/.config/windowlayouts/config.ini, and
                         then run restore.
 Screen layout values in the configuration file must be valid input for xrandr that apply a specific screen layout.
-See
+Each "output" of a screen layout must be defined on a separate line in the configuration value.
+See examples/config.ini for
-                        examples/config.ini for example.
+                        example.

 optional arguments:
   -h, --help            show this help message and exit